 Coconut oil can relieve itching in dogs.
 Because it’s antibacterial and antifungal, it’ll also help prevent further contamination.

 One of the reasons why dogs lick their paws is dandruff.
 So if you notice your pup doing that more than usual, consider using coconut oil.
 Of course, a coconut oil shampoo for dogs can be an excellent option, too.

 You can get rid of ticks on your pup with the help of coconut oil, too.
 It works wonders.
 The lauric acid repels fleas, and some owners even say it can kill flea eggs.

 When applied to the coat and skin, coconut oil forms a layer that suffocates the fleas.
 Also, it relieves the itching from flea bites and helps the skin heal faster.

 Some sources argue that you can apply coconut oil to fight yeast infections in dogs.
 A study from 2015 showed that mice on a coconut-rich diet had lower levels of the fungal pathogen.

 So if your pooch has a yeast infection, you can try coconut oil.
 And it might actually help.

 Is your pup’s coat a bit too dry and rough?
 Guess what?
 Coconut oil is an excellent solution.

 Take some of it in your palm, but not too much as it can make your pup greasy.
 Then, gently pat the coat, comb, and massage the oil onto your dog’s skin.

 You can also use a coconut oil conditioner.
-We like BioSilk’s dog shampoo and conditioner.
+We like BioSilk’s dog shampoo and conditioner on Amazon.
 It contains organic coconut oil, silk proteins, and keratin and restores moisture while also making the hair stronger.